Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Performance of temperature transformation

 Unlike the isothermal boundary condition, temperature variation in the near-wall region above the adiabatic wall is minimal, suggesting only slight variations in density, dynamic viscosity, and thermal conductivity.
-As a result, the transformed temperature distribution in the viscous sublayer and buffer layer collapses well under all these transformations.
-In the overlap layer, the performance of transformations by \citet{Chen2022} and \citet{Huang2023} improves as \( Re^*_\tau \) increases.
-The transformation by \citet{Cheng2024b} yields similar behavior to those of \citet{Chen2022}, but shows closer agreement in magnitude.
-Our transformations collapse the profiles across the entire boundary layer, with the logarithmic profile extending into the channel center when using \(l_m^E\).
-However, the slope with the enhanced mixing length model is slightly smaller than the reference profile in the wake region.
+As a result, the transformed temperature in the viscous sublayer and buffer layer collapses well under all these transformations.
+In the overlap layer, the performance of transformations by \citet{Chen2022} and \citet{Huang2023} improves as the Reynolds number increases.
+The transformation by \citet{Cheng2024b} yields similar behavior to those of \citet{Chen2022}, and shows closer agreement in magnitude.
+Our transformations based on \(l_m^P\) and \(l_m^E\) collapse the temperature profiles across the entire boundary layer.
+However, \(T^+_{SL}\) based on \(l_m^E\) presents smaller slope in the lower part of the outer layer, while \(l_m^P\) yields explicitly pronounced logarithmic profile.
+Although not shown here, this behavior is caused by the underprediction of mixing length by \(l_m^E\) in this region.

 The most pronounced difference for the adiabatic wall lies in the magnitude, which is noticeably larger than the incompressible temperature profile.
-Actually, this overprediction begins from the viscous sublayer.
-Within our transformation framework, it is likely caused by an overprediction of \(l_m\) in the viscous sublayer and buffer layer on the adiabatic wall side.
-In addition, this discrepancy may also arise from differences in thermal boundary configurations, as the reference incompressible temperature profile is obtained from symmetric configuration rather than mixed one \citep{Pirozzoli2016a}.
+The relative error of our transformation and that of \citet{Huang2023} exceed \(10\%\) below the overlap layer.
+Within our transformation framework, it is likely caused by an overprediction of \(l_m\) in this region.
+In addition, this discrepancy may also arise from differences in thermal boundary configurations, as the reference incompressible temperature profile is obtained from symmetric configuration rather than a mixed one \citep{Pirozzoli2016a}.

-An exception is the SL-type transformation by \citet{Cheng2024b}, which exhibits the correct magnitude with increasing Reynolds number. \citet{Cheng2024b} also concluded that this transformation performs well for the adiabatic wall.
+An exception is the SL-type transformation by \citet{Cheng2024b}, which exhibits the correct magnitude with increasing Reynolds number.
+This is consistent with the results of their study.